-An accurate survey of the area by a Mr Horwood established that the difference in level between the Springs and the mission was 118 feet (approximately 36m).
+An accurate survey of the area by a Mr Horwood established that the difference in level between the Springs and the mission was 118 feet (36metres).
 The Commissioner of the Victorian State River and Water Supply Commission had previously been a guest of the mission and he was approached for assistance.
 One of his officers helped draw up the details of the scheme, and the mission was able to carry out the works commencing 10 December 1934, using Mr Latz to supervise the work and Mr Mattner to cement a trap near the spring and build the receiving tank.
 1

 Building the Kuprilya tank

 The Kuprilya tank was built at the mission to receive the water.
 It was constructed of local materials using locally burnt lime, and stones and sand from the Finke River.
 It was plastered inside with a layer of cement.
 Arrarnta men of the mission dug the trench, which took an estimated 982 person weeks to complete.
 After working through the hottest months, finally, on 30 September 1935, the men completed laying the 2,092 sections of 11 feet (3.35 metres) pipes.
 The gravity fed water pipe from the springs to the mission was approximately 4.5 miles (7 kilometres) in length.
 The first water flowed to Hermannsburg the next day after an anxious night spent wondering if they had got the math right for the gravity feed.
 Altogether the pipeline and tank cost around £3,149 (approx. $5,872).

 The water of life